pujols/OSU_CSE_5523_2022AU/HW_3_programming_set/HW_3_programming/Readme.md

 # What to report in `name.number.pdf`

-* For Question 1-4, please write down for each data (and command) the training, validation, and test error.
+* For Questions 1-4, please write down for each data (and command) the training, validation, and test error.
 Please discuss your observations from these experiments.